lilymedina/lilymedina.github.io/_pages/research.md

 ## Peer-Reviewed Publications

 - *Making, Updating, and Querying Causal Models with* `CausalQueries`
-  with Till Tietz, Georgiy Syunyaev, and Macartan Humphreys Conditionally accepted, *Journal of Statistical Software* (2025)
+  with Till Tietz, Georgiy Syunyaev, and Macartan Humphreys <br>
+  Conditionally accepted, *Journal of Statistical Software* (2025)

 - *Citizen Attitudes Toward Traditional and State Authorities: Substitutes or Complements?*